zschutzman/zschutzman.github.io/_posts/2018-10-25-fair-alloc-fat.md

 both find a lot of candidates while also learning enough about every distribution to be confident that it's not being unfair.
 In the paper, we give such an algorithm, and it's actually a pretty natural one.
 If you use some statistical tools to keep careful track of *estimates* for the distribution of candidates in each group and, at each time step, give an allocation to each group which is fair *with respect to those estimates* you get both of these properties.
-We show that this converges to a fair allocation in expectation and run some experiments on the Philadelphia Crime Dataset which shows that it converges pretty quickly.
+We show that this converges to a fair allocation in expectation and run some experiments on the Philadelphia Crime Dataset which show that it converges pretty quickly.

 Check out the paper on the arXiv [here](https://arxiv.org/abs/1808.10549).